rdar-lab/JCheck/README.md

-# hello-frog
+# JCheck

 ## About this plugin
-This plugin is a template and a functioning example for a basic JFrog CLI plugin.
-This README shows the expected structure of your plugin's README.
+A Micro-UTP, plug-able sanity checker for any on-prem JFrog platform instance

 ## Installation with JFrog CLI
 Installing the latest version:

-`$ jfrog plugin install hello-frog`
+`$ jfrog plugin install JCheck`

 Installing a specific version:

-`$ jfrog plugin install hello-frog@version`
+`$ jfrog plugin install JCheck@version`

 Uninstalling a plugin

-`$ jfrog plugin uninstall hello-frog`
+`$ jfrog plugin uninstall JCheck`

 ## Usage
 ### Commands